RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	![screenshot](chatbot-answer.png)

 + Test out this new program.
 Does it work as you expected?
 Can you fix any problems that you can see?
-You can try adding in a space somewhere!
+(Hint: you can try adding in a space somewhere!)

 + It may be that you want to store the user's name in a variable, so that you can use it again later.
 Create a new variable called 'name'.
 If you've forgotten how to do this, the previous 'Balloons' project will help you.